damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 You can also visit `https://example.com:9090` to access phpMyAdmin after starting the containers.

-The username and the password is the same as supplied in the `.env` file.
+The first authorize screen(htpasswd;username or password) and phpmyadmin login screen the username and the password is the same as supplied in the `.env` file.

 ### backup